NEW & NOTABLE

 TCG has launched a 6-point, multi-year Diversity & Inclusion Initiative.
 From expanding our Young Leaders of Color program to continuing the work of the Diversity & Inclusion Institute, this Initiative's goal is to transform the national theatre field into a more inclusive and diverse community.
 Learn how you can get involved here.

 Each month, a TCG staff member will select a TCG Books title that holds a special meaning — whether it’s a show the staffer performed in, a dog-eared acting resource, a writer that continually inspires or simply a favorite play – and we will offer a special discount on that title for the month.
-For March, J.P.
-Smith, artistic and international programs associate, has selected Suburbia, by Eric Bogosian, and here’s why.
+For March, Gus Schulenburg, associate director of communications, has selected An Ideal Theater: Founding Visions for a New American Art, by Todd London, and here’s why.